 |WEAR||Baggy trousers for camel trekking, Warm clothing for evenings and nights in winter, sunblock, lip balm, UV-safe sunglasses, Sneakers, small bag with a water bottle and torch|

-Highlights of the Fes desert tour 4 days itinerary:
+Highlights of the Fes to Marrakech Desert Tour 4 days itinerary

-- Travel through Ifrane via the Middle Atlas mountain
+- Start the journey from Fes and Travel through Ifrane via the Middle Atlas mountain

 - see the Barbary Macaques( monkeys) and visit the cedar forest